japila-books/spark-sql-internals/docs/spark-sql-UnsafeRow.md

 ====
 `isMutable` is used when:

-* `UnsafeFixedWidthAggregationMap` is requested to <<spark-sql-UnsafeFixedWidthAggregationMap.adoc#supportsAggregationBufferSchema, supportsAggregationBufferSchema>>
+* `UnsafeFixedWidthAggregationMap` is requested to <<spark-sql-UnsafeFixedWidthAggregationMap.md#supportsAggregationBufferSchema, supportsAggregationBufferSchema>>

-* `SortBasedAggregationIterator` is requested for <<spark-sql-SortBasedAggregationIterator.adoc#newBuffer, newBuffer>>
+* `SortBasedAggregationIterator` is requested for <<spark-sql-SortBasedAggregationIterator.md#newBuffer, newBuffer>>
 ====

 === [[KryoSerializable]] Kryo's KryoSerializable SerDe Protocol